Highlights of the Goldfields Track

 On the trail of a Golden History

 The Goldfields Track offers some of the most stunning hiking trails in Central Victoria.
-Our brand new tour here follows 92 km of the trail’s true highlights, starting in the beautiful landscape of the Great Dividing Range north of Castlemaine, and exploring native bushland, deep gorges and fern-lined creeks.
+Our tour here follows 92 km of the trail’s true highlights, starting in the beautiful landscape of the Great Dividing Range north of Castlemaine, and exploring native bushland, deep gorges and fern-lined creeks.
 We head in a southerly direction, winding through open farmland and ironbark and stringybark forests, to unearth many vestiges of the rich gold rush history for which the area is famous.
 We visit the mineral springs at Hepburn and follow a spectacular gorge to arrive at the lake in the charming town of Daylesford.
-Here we stay in a luxurious 19th century private house in the centre of the town, and Mick assumes his role as chef on the first two evenings.
-Dinner on the final day is at the celebrated 2 Chef’s Hats Lake House restaurant, with its beautiful setting overlooking the water.
+We stay in a luxurious 19th century period private house, and Mick assumes his role as chef on the first two evenings.
+Dinner on the final day is at the celebrated 2 Chef’s Hats Lake House restaurant in Daylesford, with its beautiful setting overlooking the water.
 We have graded this a Level 3 hike.

 • Two professional guides to look after your every need and bring the area to life

-• Six nights’ accommodation, 3 nights each in Castlemaine and Daylesford
+• Six nights’ accommodation, 3 nights each in Castlemaine and Hepburn Springs/Daylesford*

 • Six fully-guided hikes